choishingwan/PRS-Tutorial/docs/ldpred.md

 !!! note
     The script used here is based on LDpred version 1.0.6

+    Due to current update in LDpred, this tutorial is likely outdated.
+We will try to update it once we've tested the new version.

 We assume that you have the following files:

 |File Name | Description|